Can Cheese Be Frozen?

 What cheeses can you freeze?

-We get lots of questions about cheese here at TCG towers and pride ourselves in sharing our knowledge with the masses.
-One we keep coming across is the age-old question;
+We get lots of questions about cheese here at CG towers and pride ourselves in sharing our knowledge with the masses.
+One we keep coming across is the age-old question; Can cheese be frozen?

 How freezing affects cheese

 It may not be surprising to learn that freezing will affect different cheeses differently.
 The texture of a creamy goat’s cheese is in no way comparable to say an extra mature cheddar so clearly freezing will affect them in different ways.